machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ### sonar-fix

-Helps you fix issues reported by SonarQube.
+Fixes issues reported by SonarQube.

-Use it when you have access to a SonarQube JSON report and want Ghostwriter to apply minimal, targeted fixes, rebuilding as needed, and only using `@SuppressWarnings` under strict documented rules.
+Use it when you can provide access to a SonarQube report (typically JSON) and want Ghostwriter to apply minimal, targeted fixes, using `@SuppressWarnings` only under strict rules.

 ### task